chrismdp/cardpirates/rules/index.md

 The game is instead over the moment the last Ace is picked up from the islands, rather than the moment the last Jack is placed.

 This makes for a much shorter game, especially with fewer players, and therefore the starting hand becomes much more important, which means that luck has a higher factor.
 This version works well when playing with younger children.

+## Variant: Solo play

+You get all 12 of the extra cards at the beginning of the game, but each time you sail or drift you must discard an extra card from your hand.
+The discarded card is put to one side, plays no further part in the game, and is not counted for scoring.

+The game is over as normal, or when you can no longer move or wish to move.
+You then count up your score to try and beat your record!